vibhhusharma/vibhhusharma.github.io/_pages/about.md

 Welcome to my page!
 <br>

 I'm a Master's student in Machine Learning at Carnegie Mellon University, where I am working with [Prof. Bryan Wilder](https://bryanwilder.github.io/).
 Prior to this, I completed my Bachelors in Electrical Engineering from IIT Madras in 2023.
-My research interests lie in the fields of **Causal Inference, Recommender Systems and NLP** but I've also dabbled in Robotics and autonomous navigation as a part of Anveshak, the Mars Rover Design Team at IIT Madras.
+My research interests lie in the fields of **Causal Inference and Recommender Systems** but I've also dabbled in Robotics and autonomous navigation as a part of Anveshak, the Mars Rover Design Team at IIT Madras.
 <br>

 I've been fortunate enough to complete some extrremely rewarding internships at Instacart, where I worked on improving the covergae of the sequence recommendation model, and Adobe Research, where I developed a model to counterfactually explain the recommendations provided by a multimodal recommender system.
 More details about that work [here](https://dl.acm.org/doi/10.1145/3589335.3651484)!